Old Woods

-Old Woods is a hamlet in Shropshire, England, located 4 mi to the north-west of Shrewsbury.
+Old Woods is a hamlet in the civil parish of Baschurch, in Shropshire, England, located 4 mi to the north-west of Shrewsbury.
 It is alternatively known and spelt as Oldwood, Oldwoods and Old Wood.

 Situation

-It is situated on a lane between the small villages of Merrington (to the east) and Walford (to the west) and is in the parish of Pimhill, though borders the parish of Baschurch, which is one of the nearest substantial villages.
+It is situated on a lane between the small villages of Merrington (to the east) and Walford (to the west).
 Another large nearby village is Bomere Heath.
 The B5067, Shrewsbury to Baschurch road, runs to the west of the settlement.

 The centre of the hamlet lies at 89m above sea level, with the ground rising towards the northwest (towards Merrington Green) and in this direction lie two sizeable woodlands: Old Wood and Oldwood Coppice.

 The dialling code for here is 01939 and the postcode is SY4 3xx.

 Amenities

 A frequent Monday-Saturday bus service (presently the 576) connects Old Woods with Oswestry, Baschurch, Bomere Heath and Shrewsbury.
 There is also a letter box in the hamlet.